OODA Loop by John Boyd explained

 John Boyd distinguishes the following factors that play an important role in this stage including genetic inheritance, cultural traditions, past experiences, analysis and new information.

-- The OODA Loop model skips ‘memory’.
-When a situation has occurred before, the wheel does not have to be reinvented all over again by going through the OODA Loop again.
+- The model skips ‘memory’.
+When a situation has occurred before, the wheel does not have to be reinvented all over again by going through the loop again.

-- The OODA Loop model has not been tested scientifically, so there is no proof that the OODA Loop is correct.
+- The model has not been tested scientifically, so there is no proof that the loop is correct.

-- The OODA Loop does not incorporate an opponent, although we have to reckon with opponents by being faster than they are.
+- The model does not incorporate an opponent, although we have to reckon with opponents by being faster than they are.

-- The OODA Loop model does not include the factor ‘cooperation’ and is based too much on gunfights.
-By working with teams in accordance with the OODA Loop model, a new outcome is created.
-Other factors will have to play a role too including negotiation, task allocation, hierarchy, human behaviour, motivation, and so on.
+- The model does not include the factor ‘cooperation’ and is based too much on gunfights.
+By working with teams in accordance with the OODA model, a new outcome is created.
+Other factors then also come into play, including negotiation, task allocation, hierarchy, human behaviour, motivation, and so on.
 These are all factors that affect the decision-making process.

 It’s Your Turn